drawthingsai/community-scripts/README.md

 # Community Scripts

-This repository maintains the source material and publish mechanism for "Community Scripts" section of Scripts in the Draw Things app.
+This repository maintains the source material and publish mechanism for "Community Scripts" section of the Scripts feature in the Draw Things app.

 # How to Contribute

-You are welcome to put up Pull Requests to add new scripts to the "Community Scripts" section within the app.
-To add a new script, first create a directory under `./scripts` and add the following files:
+We welcome Pull Requests for adding new scripts to the "Community Scripts" section within the app.
+To contribute a script, please follow these steps:

- 1. add LICENSE (optional);
+ 1. Create a directory under `./scripts`.

- 2. add the js file;
+ 2. Include the following files:
+    * `LICENSE` (optional).
+    * The JavaScript file.

- 3. Add a `metadata.json` file that contains the metadata including name and other information.
-If metadata.json is not provided, the default metadata will be generated based on the name of the js file.
+    * A `metadata.json` file containing the script's metadata such as name and other relevant information.

-Example metadata.json
+ Example of `metadata.json`:
  ```javascript
  {
   "name": "SD Ultimate Upscale",